Ettore Spalletti

 Ettore Spalletti (26 January 1940 – 11 October 2019) was an Italian artist.
 He exhibited at Documenta in 1982 and 1992 and represented Italy at the Venice Biennale in 1997.
 Spalletti was mostly known for his light blue monochrome paintings that he created on different surfaces and for his creative use of light.
 Spalletti lived and worked for all his life in his birthplace Cappelle sul Tavo in Abruzzo.
+He is considered part of the Arte Povera movement.

-Biography
+Early life

 Born on January 26, 1940, in Cappelle sul Tavo in the province of Pescara, he moved to Rome to study set design at the Accademia di Belle Arti di Roma.
-His early works date back to the 1960s, and over the decades he went on to exhibit his works at the most prestigious Italian and international venues.
-In 1996, he created permanent installations of particular emotional intensity for the Raymond Poincaré University Hospital in Garches, which were placed in the hospital morgue.